 As will be seen in the above article, my friend Clive Bell is a fathead and a voluptuary.
 This a very comfortable sort of person to be, and very friendly and easy and pleasant to talk to.
 Bell is a brainy man out of training.
 So much the better for his friends; for men in training are irritable, dangerous, and apt to hit harder than they know.
 No fear of that from Clive.
 The layer of fat on his brain makes him incapable of following up his own meaning; but it makes him good company.

-for many Shahids, and the One
+by Huma Dar for my N, Z, many Shahids, and the One

-–Agha Shahid Ali, “Stationery”
+Write to me. —Agha Shahid Ali, “Stationery”

 The tilted goblet drips